dhh15/varieng/README.md

 (The scripts used to produce this data should be rewritten to be more streamlined)

-To run the shiny app, simply type `runApp("shiny")` in the R console window (you may have to install some packages)
+To run the shiny app, open `varieng.Rproj` and type `runApp("shiny")` in the R console window.
+If you receive an error message, check that `varieng` is the root directory.
+You may also have to install some packages.